Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Samsung Health available in Galaxy Store for tablets*³
 - ✅️ Wireless DeX*⁴

 *¹ Available only on Exynos 9611 devices. *² Available only on Tab S6 Lite 2020. *³ You still need a module to patch Samsung Health like [BlackMesa123's KnoxPatch](https://github.com/BlackMesa123/KnoxPatch/).
-Moreover, make sure Galaxy Store is not in Magisk/KernelSU denylist. *⁴ Requires a proper kernel support, at the moment will be enabled by default on Tab S6 Lite LTE 2020 when my KernelSU build is installed.
-Optional enablement using a flag will be supported in future version.
+Moreover, make sure Galaxy Store is not in Magisk/KernelSU denylist. *⁴ Requires a proper kernel support.

 ## Configuration
 You can configure the first installation by editing the config.sh file inside the module.